was held on

 Do you want to sell material through the Philas auction?

-Our auctions attract a large number of room bidders (unlike some commercial auctions) as well as postal bidders.
+Philas now offers lots to bidders throughout the world on-line auctions.
+Our auctions also attract a large number of room bidders (unlike some commercial auctions) as well as postal and email bidders.

-For full information on selling through Philas, see the Vendor Information page.
+For full information on selling through Philas see our Vendors' information.